-The preliminary hearing determines whether there is a prima facie case to answer or by a grand jury.
+The preliminary hearing determines whether there is a prima facie case to answer by a grand jury.
 So that means UK indictable offences are in contrast to a summary offences.

 In certain cases the magistrates' court will decide whether you should be:

 One of those two situations will happen if: